Nozawa Onsen Snowboarding

 While in the large cities, make sure to use the ATM since ATM machines can be quite hard to find at the resorts (especially ones accepting international cards) and credit cards are rarely accepted.

-Overall, Nozawa Onsen is the 10th most popular snowboard & freeride destination of all 22 snowboarding resorts in Japan.
+Overall, Nozawa Onsen is the 9th most popular snowboard & freeride destination of all 21 snowboarding resorts in Japan.
+Several of the better snowboarding resorts are nearby Nozawa Onsen including Happo One Ski Resort, Naeba Ski Resort, Shiga Kogen, Myoko Kogen and Kagura Ski Resort.